skywolf829/ImplicitStreamFunction/README.md

 # Neural Stream Function
 This project uses neural networks to extract stream functions from vector fields, which can be visualized to understand the flow.
-The paper was accepted to Pacific Visualization 2023.
+The paper was accepted to Pacific Visualization 2023, which can be viewed [here](https://ieeexplore.ieee.org/document/10148500).

 ![alt text](https://github.com/skywolf829/NeuralStreamFunction/blob/main/Figures/streamfunctions.jpg)